KidronLeip/KidronLeip/README.md

 <h2 align="center" alt="Hello!"><img src="floral_swirl_ornament_1_left.svg" width="30px" alt="Floral swirl ornament icon"/> 𝐻𝑒𝓁𝓁𝑜! <img src="floral_swirl_ornament_1_right.svg" width="30px" alt="Floral swirl ornament icon"/></h2>
   <img src="about_photo.jpg" align="right" width="350px" style="margin-left: 20px;" alt="Pink painting of a cat."/>
   <p>Hello!
-My name's Kidron, and I'm a web designer and developer with a background <br/> in graphic design, where I care just as much about how something looks as how it works.
-Outside of the browser, I love to draw, follow the cosmetics world closer than I should, <br> and I'm probably rewatching Deep Space Nine for the seventh time right now. 🖖</p>
+My name's Kidron, and I'm a web designer and developer with a background in graphic design, where I care just as much about how something looks as how it works.
+Outside of the browser, I love to draw, follow the cosmetics world closer than I should, and I'm probably rewatching Deep Space Nine for the seventh time right now. 🖖</p>

   <br/>